Vermont Septic Tank Regulations — WW & Potable Water Supply Rules

 - Act 64 (the Vermont Clean Water Act, 2015) — the statutory foundation for the Lake Champlain and statewide watershed phosphorus-reduction program; drives tighter RAP requirements.

-Vermont agriculture is dairy-dominant across Addison, Franklin, Orleans, and Chittenden counties (the Champlain Valley hosts the majority of the state's LFOs), with maple-syrup operations statewide, apple and vegetable operations in the Champlain Valley, and cheese/artisan dairy in the Northeast Kingdom.
-Ag retailers with bulk liquid fertilizer and pesticide storage build secondary containment to 110% of the largest tank with impermeable liners, rinsate recovery, and VT DEC-aligned spill plans.
-The Lake Champlain TMDL and Act 64 drive every farm in the Champlain Basin toward manure-storage upgrades, cover-cropping, nutrient management, and buffer-strip compliance; VAAFM inspectors run active enforcement on LFOs under the RAPs.
+Vermont's agriculture is mainly dairy in Addison, Franklin, Orleans, and Chittenden counties, with maple syrup, apple, and vegetable operations in the Champlain Valley, and cheese and artisan dairy in the Northeast Kingdom.
+Ag retailers with bulk liquid fertilizer and pesticide storage must have secondary containment at 110% of the largest tank, with impermeable liners and spill plans aligned with VT DEC.
+The Lake Champlain TMDL and Act 64 require farms in the Champlain Basin to upgrade manure storage, cover crops, nutrient management, and buffer strips.
+VAAFM inspectors enforce these rules on LFOs under the RAPs.

 Oil & Gas Storage — Petroleum UST/AST Path

-Vermont has no oil or gas production; there is no upstream operator framework.
-Petroleum storage is governed through a single consolidated rule plus the Act 250 land-use overlay:
+Vermont does not produce oil or gas, so there is no framework for upstream operators.
+Petroleum storage is managed by a single rule and the Act 250 land-use overlay.

 - Environmental Protection Rule (EPR) Chapter 8 — Underground Storage Tanks and Aboveground Storage Tanks — VT DEC Waste Management and Prevention Division rule covering design, installation, corrosion protection, spill/overfill, release detection, operator training, closure, and financial responsibility for both UST and AST systems.